westerndevs/western-devs-website/source/_posts/2017-04-23-working-from-home.md

   - "Making working from home work for you|https://www.pluralsight.com/courses/make-work-from-home-work"
   - "Is Daddy on a call?|https://www.hanselman.com/blog/IsDaddyOnACallABusyLightPresenceIndicatorForLyncForMyHomeOffice.aspx"
   - "Why working from home is both awesome and horrible|http://theoatmeal.com/comics/working_home"
-excerpt:
-  - "Yeah, so Pokemon Go was still a thing when we originally recorded this.
-Add procrastination to the list of hazards for working from home."
+excerpt: Yeah, so Pokemon Go was still a thing when we originally recorded this.
+Add procrastination to the list of hazards for working from home.
 ---

 ### Synopsis